 Let’s look at three steps to draft your analytical reports effectively.

-1. Identify Targeted Audience of the Report Analytics
+1. Identify the Targeted Audience of the Report Analytics

 Like what I wrote in A Complete Guide to Creating Stunning Data Reports, it is necessary to identify the targeted readers and their needs before you kick off any report analysis project.

-As we have noted before, the senior managers may have different expectations on your analytical reports from middle managers.
-This difference may be greater in various departments at the individual contributor and entry level.
+As we have noted before, the senior managers may have different expectations of your analytical reports from middle managers.
+This difference may be greater in various departments at the individual contributor and entry-level.

 After taking it in mind, you can find different people’s needs and requirements for data analytics reports from the graphic below.